ketch/nodepy/doc/about.rst

 Contributions to the package are most welcome.
 If you have used NodePy for research, chances are that others would find your code useful.
-If you would like to contribute to the project, send me an e-mail.
+Feel free to either e-mail a patch or fork and issue a pull request on Github.

 License
 =======================
-NodePy is distributed under the terms of the Berkeley Software Distribution (BSD) license.
+NodePy is distributed under the terms of the modified Berkeley Software Distribution (BSD) license.
 The license is in the file nodepy/LICENSE.txt and reprinted below.